Hotels.com

-Hotels.com is a website for booking hotel rooms online and by telephone.
+Hotels.com, L.P. is a global website for booking hotel rooms online and by telephone.
 The company has 85 websites in 34 languages, and lists over 325,000 hotels in approximately 19,000 locations.
 Its inventory includes hotels and B&Bs, and some condos and other types of commercial lodging.
 Hotels.com was established in 1991 as the Hotel Reservations Network (HRN).
 In 2001, it became part of Expedia, Inc. and in 2002, changed its name to Hotels.com.
 The company is operated by Hotels.com LP, a limited partnership subsidiary located in Dallas, Texas, in the United States.

 History

 Hotels.com was established in 1991 by David Litman and Robert Diener as the Hotel Reservations Network (HRN), providing hotel booking via a toll-free phone number in the United States.
-In 2001, the company was acquired by USA Networks Inc (USAI) which also acquired a controlling interest in Expedia, the online travel booking company.
+In 2001, the company was acquired by USA Networks Inc (USAI) which also acquired a controlling interest in Expedia, an online travel booking company.

-After buying the domain name for approximately US$11m, HRN changed its name in 2002 to Hotels.com and launched the offline brand 1-800-2-Hotels as well as allowing hotel bookings on line.
+After buying the domain name for approximately US$11 million, HRN changed its name in 2002 to Hotels.com and launched the offline brand 1-800-2-Hotels as well as allowing hotel bookings on line.
 There followed a period of rapid international expansion with 29 sites added over the next two years.
 In 2003, USAI was renamed InterActiveCorp (IAC).
 In 2005 IAC separated its travel business under the name Expedia Inc. Hotels.com then became an operating company of Expedia Inc.

-International growth since 2002 has included web sites for North, Central and South America, Europe, Australia, Japan, China and the Pacific Rim, the Middle East and South Africa.
-Web sites for Indonesia and Vietnam launched in 2011.
-Customers in all countries can book online or by phoning one of the multilingual call centres.
-Calls are both toll-free and paid, depending on the country of booking.
+In 2006, Hotels.com experienced a data breach when a laptop containing personal information of approximately 243,000 customers was stolen.
+The compromised data included names, addresses, and credit card information.
+There was no evidence of fraudulent activity.
+In 2007, the company was found in violation of California's Unruh Civil Rights Act in a lawsuit regarding accessibility for customers with mobility disabilities.

 In 2011, the site launched an iPad application and updated its mobile phone product on iPhone and Android.

 On December 1, 2016, Hotels.com took over Venere.com (another Expedia owned company).

-U.S. disability rights infringement

-In May 2007, Hotels.com was subject to a class action complaint (Smith v.
-Hotels.com L.P., California Superior Court, Alameda County, Case No. RG07327029) brought against them for “ongoing discrimination against persons with mobility disabilities who desire to, but cannot, use Hotels.com’s worldwide reservation network to make reservations for hotel rooms”.
-The company denied the accusation and opposed the action, but was found guilty on one count of infringing California's Unruh Civil Rights Act, and on one count in violation of Unfair Competition Law.
-It was agreed that the company would provide suitable accessibility information about hotels sold on its website.

-Privacy concerns

-In February 2019, TechCrunch reported that the Hotels.com mobile app in the iOS App Store was using session-replay functionality from Israeli firm Glassbox, to record users' activities and send the data to Expedia servers without users' informed consent, compromising users' privacy and contravening the rules of the iOS App Store.
+In 2019, it was reported that the Hotels.com mobile app used session-replay technology from Israeli firm Glassbox, which recorded user activity and sent data to Expedia servers without explicit user consent.